 More than two thousand years ago, an ancient evil descended upon the land.
 Distraught, the people of the village sought guidance from their Emperor.
 Recalling the legend of the Jagun Warriors, the Emperor summoned the mythical guardians who soon appeared before him with five glowing stones.
 The Warriors explained that the stones contained the ultimate power necessary to conquer the evil.
 Leaving their fate to the "Power of The Eye," the villagers defeated the invading evil that had plagued their land.
 This legend has been translated today into collectible action figures and Power Eye Stones, recreating the deeds from centuries past.

 Players use their Power Eye Stones to defeat each other in combat.
 The rules are pretty straightforward.
-Roll your stones, whoever get the best roll, wins.
+Roll your stones, whoever gets the best roll, wins.
 You can augment attacks with special stones, called Spell Casters.
-There is an advanced level of game play that involves the action figures, but for some reason, it hasn't been revealed yet.
+There is an advanced level of gameplay that involves the action figures, but for some reason, it hasn't been revealed yet.

 Power Eye Stones

 There are 35 stones to begin with.
 Each month, new stones will be released.
 You can get exclusive stones with certain figures.
 Power Eye stones come in four different factions: Monstrous Stones, Hidden Coves, Magical Sorcerers, and Twin head Dragons.
 Each faction has two types: Stone Fighters (used in your initial attack) and Spell Casters (used for augmenting an attack).
 All the stones are characters themselves, and have complete backstories, which can be found at jagunfighters.com